Ingredients

 Cost Tracking

 Enable the cost calculator to see how scaling affects your grocery budget.
-Enter what each ingredient costs for the original recipe amounts – the calculator multiplies those costs along with the quantities.
+Enter what each ingredient costs for the original recipe and the calculator multiplies those costs along with the quantities.

 Cooking Fractions